1.

 You’re not near me.
 How do I get parts to you?

-We’ve shipped completed work to 48 states and 4 countries, so distance isn’t an issue.
-We can talk you thru how to send us your parts by UPS or FedEx, and we’ll return them to you insured, securely packed, and in fully protected boxes.
-By appointment, we can also arrange for you to deliver and pick up parts at our location.
+I've shipped completed work to all 50 states and 4 countries, so distance isn’t an issue.
+I can talk you thru how to send me your parts by UPS or FedEx, and I will return them to you insured, securely packed, and in fully protected boxes.
+By appointment, we can also arrange for you to deliver/pick up parts at my location.

 5.